Call for Editor-in-Chief

 To date, the EAL systematic reviews and guidelines address topics related to human nutrition; therefore, only research identified as applicable to humans has been included.

-The actual research articles are not available on the EAL.
+The research articles are not available on the EAL.
 A link to PubMed is provided for each included article.
 Users can access the article via PubMed, their institution's library, or visit each journal website for free access or to purchase a one-time use.
 Academy members have free access to articles from the Journal of the Academy of Nutrition and Dietetics,

 Managing Conflicts of Interest